 This is the second time in recent months Grosse Pointe officials have had to address racism among their white students.
 In March, the school suspended four students who posed in a photograph with the word "n*gger" scrawled on their stomachs and legs.

 The photo went viral online.
-Grosse Pointe's new NAACP chapter praised
+Grosse Pointe's new NAACP chapter praised the school's response to that incident.

 "It's not easy to stand up to bigotry, especially if you have people out there saying, 'You can't control people's attitudes, you can't impose your values on others,'" Greg Bowens, co-founder of the chapter, said during a March press conference.